Azizulan/dsa1/README.md

    - 1 for Ascending
    - 2 for Descending

 4. The program will perform the selected sorting algorithm on the data and display the sorted array.
+If you chose to input data from a file, the sorted data can also be saved to a file for future use or analysis.

 ## File Input